 In Argentina it is not about pumpkins and costumes but mostly about family and honour to the departed.

 “I remember as a kid that it was a day to go to church and visit the cemetery, the aspect of treats and costumes was only a thing we did for our English lessons at school.
 I remember my mom being puzzled by the fact that my English teacher requested a squash for homework… (I was too, it was a surprise activity so I could not explain it to my mom) I ended up in class with a globe zucchini… It turned out to be the weirdest jack-o-lantern.
 And I was not the only kid to bring that vegetable!”.

 The celtic tradition is slowly being introduced also in the southern hemisphere, yet with the pre-hispanic traditions still in course, there’s a balance between the known popular culture and the discovery of how the ancient communities perceived these days.
-Let’s continue with our journey and find out what the English do for Halloween.

 A treat from us to you